offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

  1. converts centers to clusters,

-    The point closest to a center becomes a member_NORM of that cluster.
+    The point closest to a center becomes a member_CLUSTER of that cluster.
 Ties are broken arbitrarily.

  2. converts clusters to centers.

     The clusters from step 1 are turned into new centers.
-Each component of a center becomes the average of that dimension across cluster member_NORMs, referred to as the center of gravity.
+Each component of a center becomes the average of that dimension across cluster member_CLUSTERs, referred to as the center of gravity.

     ```{output}
     ch8_code/src/clustering/KMeans_Lloyds.py